ajay-sainy/Wav2Lip-GFPGAN/README.md

 1. There is some weird artifacting around the lips in my output.
 How do I fix this?

-> If your output has odd lip shape or artifacts add the --nosmooth command to the `python inference.py` line in the second code block.
+> If your output has odd lip shape or artifacts, use the --nosmooth command in the second code block.

 2. My video contains two speakers / pairs of lips, what do I do?

 > The video file should contain only one face.
-Simply mask out other faces before uploading your video file.
+To handle two faces, mask out one of the faces in your video editor of choice, then process each half seperately.
+Afterward, recombine the two halfs of the video in your video editor.

 3. I got an error saying a face wasn't detected?
 What happened?